“I should be home working on my website right now. Why did I say yes to this?!”

 I can’t say I wasn’t tempted.
 Skincare has been a part of my life for so many years.
 Even now, I’m still running my skincare coaching business on the side.

-But saying yes to this opportunity would have meant saying no to my Life Purpose coaching business.
-I knew I would hardly have had any time to work on The Treasures Within and helping women find their life purpose.
+But saying yes to this opportunity would have meant saying no to my new coaching business.
+I knew I would hardly have had any time to work on The Treasures Within and helping women build their businesses.

 That’s my purpose in life.
 That’s the impact I want to make in this world.
 The legacy I want to leave.